 Hanging around the docks at Labuan Bajo

 Labuan Bajo is a good place for getting provisions and having a meal prior to or after your days adventure exploring the park.
 Since there are no accommodation or camping allowed on the park, you will find the best accommodations at this port town.
-Or you can take a variety of boat tour packages that include stays overnight on the ships in visiting the various islands and Komodo travel offered.
+Or you can sign up to take a variety of boat Komodo tours that include stays overnight on the ships in visiting the various islands and Komodo travel offered.
 Another popular excursion includes Komodo diving tours to Komodo National Park diving or at the various island diving spots.

 Tip: for more information about housing, dining or tour operators around Labuan Bajo, check out the Flores destination site here.

 It isn’t too often that you get beautiful models and travel writers to participate and enjoy the ride to the national park.
 With the temperatures getting warmer, our writers and models didn’t mind adding more to the natural beauty of the landscape around the boat.